About this trip

 Journey Dubrovnik - Split

-Croatia is a modern country and traffic through Croatia isn't complicated, even if you do not go by highway which is, however, the fastest way of journey.
+Croatia is a modern country and traffic through Croatia isn't complicated, even if you do not go by the highway which is, however, the fastest way of the journey.

-Since, Dubrovnik and Split are coastal cities, it is no wonder if bus stops at almost every bus stop in each place between Dubrovnik and Split.
+Since Dubrovnik and Split are coastal cities, it is no wonder if the bus stops at almost every bus stop in each place between Dubrovnik and Split.

-Average journey between Dubrovnik and Split is about 4 and a half hours, and landscapes that you will see from the seat of bus will leave you breathless.
+The average journey between Dubrovnik and Split is about 4 and a half hours, and landscapes that you will see from the seat of the bus will leave you breathless.

 Bus station Split

-Bus Station Split is located right next to the Diocletian's Palace that is under protection of UNESCO since 1979.
+Bus Station Split is located right next to the Diocletian's Palace that is under the protection of UNESCO since 1979.
 Bus Station Split are leaning at the train station and ferry port is right across.
-All the above greatly facilitates the transport of passengers who use various means of transportation, so it is easily to be reached by train or bus from Zagreb to Split and change transport into ferry to one of island.
+All the above greatly facilitates the transport of passengers who use various means of transportation, so it is easy to be reached by train or bus from Zagreb to Split and change transport into a ferry to one of an island.

-Due to the huge crowds during the tourist season it is the best if you buy ticket in advance through Vollo applications and thus reserve a seat.
+Due to the huge crowds during the tourist season, it is the best if you buy a ticket in advance through Vollo applications and thus reserve a seat.

-Trip to Zagreb, Zadar, Pula, Rijeka, Karlovac, Plitvice Lakes, Osijek or any other spots in Croatia from here isn't problem.
+A trip to Zagreb, Zadar, Pula, Rijeka, Karlovac, Plitvice Lakes, Osijek or any other spots in Croatia from here isn't a problem.
 More info you can ask at the Info Desk.

 Bus operators information

-Buses that run between two destinations Dubrovnik and Split are comfortable, each has air conditioning, TV and free Wi-Fi, and in some of them you'll be able to recharge your smartphone or laptop because the bus have a power outlet.
-According to the equipment that are offered your journey should be comfortable.
+Buses that run between two destinations Dubrovnik and Split are comfortable, each has air conditioning, TV, and free Wi-Fi, and in some of the buses, you'll be able to recharge your smartphone or laptop because the bus has a power outlet.
+According to the equipment that is offered your journey should be comfortable.

 Why you should travel from Dubrovnik to Split by bus

 Dubrovnik and Split are connected not only by bus but by air, also.
-Can you just imagine how long it would take the journey when you add the check-in at the airport minimum of half an hour before departure, and all other airport's obstacles that you have pass, not to talk about the price of plane tickets.
+Can you just imagine how long it would take the journey when you add the check-in at the airport minimum of half an hour before departure, and all other airport's obstacles that you have passed, not to talk about the prices of plane tickets.